-Each year there is an opportunity for the children in class 3/ KS2 to go on a residential trip.
+Each year there is an opportunity for the children in upper key stage 2 to go on a residential trip.
 This often involves visiting a purpose built centre that has specialist staff who deliver challenging outdoor and adventurous activities such as canoeing, climbing and raft making.

 Inter and Intra-school competitions

-We are part of the Richard Lander cluster and the Aspire cluster, both of which provide regular sporting festivals and competitions for the children at our school to take part in, both at KS1 and KS2.
+We are part of the Richard Lander cluster and the Aspire cluster, both of which provide regular sporting festivals and competitions for the children at our school to take part in; there are targeted events for children in EYFS, KS1 and KS2.
 Each year we try to ensure that all the children in years 1-6 participate in an event against others schools.
-Examples of some of the events organised by both clusters are swimming galas, KS1 multi-skills festivals, a feet-beat dance competition, cross country, athletics events such as the Aspire Games; and table tennis, football, hockey, handball competitions for years 5 and 6.
+Examples of some of the events organised by both clusters are swimming galas, EYFS and KS1 multi-skills festivals, a feet-beat dance competition, cross country, athletics events such as the Aspire Games; and table tennis, football, hockey, handball competitions for years 5 and 6.